software-students-fall2022/specification-exercise-team-14/README.md

 5. Study away student guide
     - **End user 5 / Problem:**
-        - **The stakeholder / Problem:** the end user is a study away student from NYU Abu Dhabi who's currently in New York for the study away semester and is willing to meet people from his country Gambia.
+        - **The stakeholder / Problem:** the end user is a study away student (Amadou Bah) from NYU Abu Dhabi who's currently in New York for the study away semester and is willing to meet people from his country Gambia.
 It is difficult for him to connect to any students who are also from Gambia and are studying in NYU, NY.

         - **The Goal:** The user wants an app or a web based platform that can help study away students connect to other people, mainly from their countries of orign or where they have lived most of their lives.